Sorry, you need to enable JavaScript to visit this website.

 • The amount of ECTS points

-Traineeships for students at the Danish business academies (erhvervsakademierne)
+Traineeships for students at Danish business academies (erhvervsakademierne)

 The Ministerial Order on Business Academies and University Colleges (Bekendtgørelse om erhvervsakademiuddannelser og professionsuddannelser, BEK nr 2672 af 28/12/2021)

-Traineeships for students at the maritime education institutions in Denmark
+Traineeships for students at maritime education institutions in Denmark

-In 2019, new regulations on the training periods in maritime professional bachelor education programmes were implemented.
-As of 2019, students can enter into training agreements with more than one approved shipping company, the involved parties can make a training agreement with either a trainee salary or state educational grant during the training periods, and having a training agreement prior to starting the education is no longer a requirement.
+Since 2019, regulations on the training periods in maritime professional bachelor education programmes has been implemented.
+Students can enter training agreements with more than one approved shipping company, the involved parties can make a training agreement with either a trainee salary or state educational grant during the training periods, and having a training agreement prior to starting the programme is no longer a requirement.

 Traineeship/seagoing service is part of the majority of maritime education programmes.

-Traineeships for students at the higher education institutions within the fine arts in Denmark
+Traineeships for students at higher education institutions within the fine arts in Denmark

 In some education programmes, traineeship is mandatory, for instance, in the design and architecture programmes at the Royal Danish Academy.